Dean Evason: International play

-Evason first played for Canada at the 1984 World Junior Ice Hockey Championships while during a terrific campaign for the Kamloops Junior Oilers.
-His selection to the squad was somewhat of a surprise, but he proved to be a productive player, recording six goals and nine points in seven games for the fourth-place Canadian squad.
-The Canadians narrowly missed out on a medal to the third-place Czechoslovakian team, losing 6-4 in their match against them that decided the medals.
-It would be thirteen additional years before Evason was again selected to represent his country.
+Evason first played for Canada junior team at the 1984 World Junior Championships, while during a terrific campaign for the Kamloops Junior Oilers.
+His selection to the squad was somewhat of a surprise, but he proved to be a productive player, recording six goals and three assists for nine points in seven games for the fourth-placed Canadian squad.
+The Canadians narrowly missed out on a medal to the third-placed Czechoslovakia junior team, losing 6–4 in their match against them that decided the medals.
+It would be 13 additional years before Evason was again selected to represent his country.

-His final opportunity occurred in 1997 when Canadian national team coach Andy Murray offered him a spot on the roster and the captaincy in exchange for playing a full season for the national team, which was then together for ten months per year.
-Evason was the only non-NHL player on the Canadian roster that won their first World Championships in three years, beating Sweden in the finals, scoring two goals and adding three assists during the tournament.
+His final opportunity occurred in 1997 when Canada senior team's coach Andy Murray offered him a spot on the roster and the captaincy in exchange for playing a full season for the national team, which was then together for 10 months per year.
+Evason was the only non-NHL player on the Canadian roster during the 1997 World Championships that won their first World Championships in three years, beating Sweden in the final, scoring two goals and adding three assists during the tournament.

 Coaching career

 Before joining the Capitals as an assistant coach, Evason spent many years in the Western Hockey League in various coaching capacities, starting in 1999 as an assistant with the Calgary Hitmen.
 He then became the head coach of the Kamloops Blazers from 1999 to 2002 and the Vancouver Giants from 2002 to 2004.
 He returned to the Hitmen for the 2004–05 season as a co-coach.

 In 2005, he was hired by the Washington Capitals as an assistant coach.
 In 2012, he was hired by the Milwaukee Admirals as head coach, where he served for six seasons to become the team's second-winningest coach in their history.
 In 2018, he was hired by the Minnesota Wild as an assistant coach.
 On February 14, 2020, Evason was named interim head coach of the Wild.

 On July 13, 2020, the Wild dropped the "interim" tag from Evason's title and named him the fifth full-time head coach in franchise history.
 After parts of five seasons with the team, the Wild fired Evason on November 27, 2023, after a 5–10–4 start capped by a seven-game losing streak.

 On July 22, 2024, Evason was hired as head coach of the Columbus Blue Jackets, succeeding Pascal Vincent.
+On January 12, 2026, Evason and assistant coach Steve McCarthy were fired by the Blue Jackets, with Evason replaced by Rick Bowness.